What to consider when arranging a funeral or cremation in New Mexico

 Visit our section on Funeral Shipping to find out more.

 Who should I contact if I have a complaint about a funeral home in New Mexico?

 Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case you should make your complaint in writing to the New Mexico State Regulation & Licensing Department Board of Funeral Services who regulate and license funeral businesses in New Mexico.
+Unfortunately, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
+In this case, you should write your complaint to the New Mexico State Regulation & Licensing Department Board of Funeral Services which regulates and license funeral businesses in New Mexico.
 They can be contacted at: